NobuyukiInoue/pyHitAndBlow/README.md

 # pyHitAndBlow

-Auto Caluculate Hit & Blow (Bulls and Cows) Offence & Defence scripts by Python3.<br>
+Hit & Blow (Bulls and Cows) Offense & Defense Script by Python3.<br>
-Calculate the number of N digits you have decided.<br>
+Offence Script solve the number of N digits you have decided.<br>
 <br>
 https://en.wikipedia.org/wiki/Bulls_and_Cows